 Linear arithmetic synthesis is somewhat outdated but was useful when invented.

-To save space in the early days of digital synthesis, Roland developed linear arithmetic sysnthesis.
+To save space in the early days of digital synthesis, Roland developed linear arithmetic synthesis.
 This type of synthesis utilized samples of the attack periods of the instruments being synthesized.
-After the attack was sampled, one or more internally-generated waveforms would complete the decay, sustain and release of the sound.
+After the attack was sampled, one or more internally-generated waveforms would complete the sound's decay, sustain, and release.

-This type of synthesis worked to varying degrees because much of the timbre we hear from any instrument is based on the attack of the instrument.
-After the attack, the sound of most insturments will tranform into a relatively simple waveform, easily achieveable via synthesis.
+This type of synthesis worked to varying degrees because much of the timbre we hear from any instrument is based on the instrument's attack.
+After the attack, the sound of most instruments will transform into a relatively simple waveform, easily achievable via synthesis.

 This helped to save memory space in the digital synth and allowed for more instruments to be sampled/synthesized in the Roland D-50 synthesizer (which used this type of synthesis).